 The school recognises that children can abuse other children and such behaviours are never viewed simply as 'banter' or as part of growing up.
-Down playing certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+Down playing certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children.
 Subsequently this can normalise abuse, leading children to accept that this is normal and minimises the chances of children reporting abuse.

-We recognise that peer on peer abuse can take many different forms such as:
+Peer on peer abuse can take many different forms such as:

-- bullying (including cyberbullying, prejudice-based and discriminatory bullying) - physical abuse, hitting, kicking, shaking, biting, hair pulling (this may include an online element which facilitates, threatens and/or encourages physical abuse) - Sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as Youth Produced Sexual Imagery) - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) - Sexual assault, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Sexual Violence or Harassment such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse (this may include an online element which facilitates, threatens and/or encourages sexual violence) - Upskirting(up skirting is an illegal offence which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm) - Sexually harmful or problematic behaviour - Gang initiation or hazing type violence - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).
+- o cyber-bullying - o bullying (including cyberbullying, prejudice-based and discriminatory bullying) - physical abuse, hitting, kicking, shaking, biting, hair pulling ((this may include an online element which facilitates, threatens and/or encourages physical abuse) - sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as youth Produced Sexual Imagery) - consensual and non-consensual sharing of nudes and semi-nude images and or videos13 (also known as sexting or youth produced sexual imagery) - sexual assault, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - sexual violence or harassment such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse (this may include an online element which facilitates, threatens and/or encourages sexual violence) - up skirting (up skirting is an illegal offence which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm) - $\circ$ $\,$ sexually harmful or problematic behaviour $\,$ - o gang initiation or hazing type violence - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

-The school understands that even if there are no reports in their schools or colleges it does not mean it is not happening.
-It may be the case that it is just not being reported.
-As such it is important if staff have any concerns regarding peer on peer abuse they should speak to their DSL (or deputy).
+School understands that even if there are no reports in their schools or colleges it does not mean it is not happening, it may be the case that it is just not being reported.
+As such it is important if staff have any concerns regarding peer on peer abuse they should speak to their designated safeguarding lead (or deputy).

-Staff should be clear as to the school policy and procedures with regards to peer on peer abuse and the role they have to play in preventing it.
-Pirton Hill identify the indicators of peer on peer abuse and respond where they believe a child may be at risk from it.
+Staff should be clear as to the school/colleges policy and procedures with regards to peer on peer abuse and the role they have to play in preventing it.
+(School/service) identify the indicators of peer on peer abuse and respond where they believe a child may be at risk from it.

-The school will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+(School/service) will reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
+Nor should a victim ever be made to feel ashamed for making a report

-The school understands the referral pathways in response to sexual harassment and sexual violence as identified in Part 5 of KSCIE (2021).
+(School/Service) understand the referral pathways in response to sexual harassment and sexual violence as identified in Part 5 of KSCIE (2023).